 SOWING THEIR SEED

-Added to my intrigue is the Virginia Bluebell’s ability to sow themselves any and all places.
+Added to my intrigue is the Virginia Bluebell’s ability to sow themselves any and all places — almost to the point of being invasive.
 As I look at our yard during the spring of the year, I see new plants in new places all around.
 The tragedy of this, of course, is that they are a spring ephemeral which means their lovely green foliage will after a time wither to nothing and then we have no plants there again.

 NOTE: To see the photos enlarged, just click on each photo.